Vinyl Decking Warranty Comparison at a Glance:

 - To be eligible for the warranty, you have to adhere to a strict annual maintenance routine, as outlined in the Tufdek warranty agreement.

-To their credit, Tufdek mandates a 5-year workmanship warranty, where they will repair “free of charge” any portion of the project that has failed, solely due to defective installation.
-And they have some pretty colours.
+To their credit, Tufdek mandates a 5-year workmanship warranty.
+They will repair “free of charge” any portion of the project that has failed, solely due to defective installation.
+And they have some attractive colours.

 Read the full terms and requirements below: